 Opening Night Ceremony

-Join us for a kick-off to the festival with live performances and more on Friday, February 3 at 7pm!
-This in-person only event will be held at the Hollywood Theatre.
+Join us for a kick-off to the festival with a keynote by PCC President Dr. Adrien L. Bennings and more on Friday, February 2 at 6:30pm (doors 6pm)!
+This in-person-only event will be held at the Hollywood Theatre.
 Please visit their website to learn more about Hollywood’s COVID-19 protocols.

 Life and Times Documentaries

-This year’s documentaries share personal stories of triumph, love, perseverance, and ingenuity.
-As you navigate our selected documentaries, you will learn about the unique perspectives of students in Central African Republic, a gay couple Kenya, an international superstar musician, and the daughter of Africa’s newest nation.
-Throughout these five films, we celebrate the resilience of African and Pan-African people and the ways we honor the personal journey.
+This year’s documentaries share personal stories of what is home, perseverance, and ingenuity.
+As you navigate our selected documentaries, you will learn about the unique perspectives within the migration experience from both in and outside the continent.
+Throughout these four films, we celebrate the resilience of African and Pan-African people and the ways we honor the personal journey.

 Join us for live, online Q&A sessions with film directors and other experts.
 The Q&A’s will be after evening films on Thursdays through Saturdays throughout the festival.